-Takeaway: The BEREC Guidelines provide detailed epistemological and technical information with regards to the implementation of Art.
-22 EECC and to support Member States in fulfilment of their obligations pertaining to service mapping in accordance with the EU Guidelines on State aid for broadband.
+Takeaway: The BEREC Core Guidelines provide detailed epistemological and technical information with regards to the implementation of Art.
+22 EECC and to support Member States in fulfilment of their obligations pertaining to mapping theoretical availability of service in accordance with the EU Guidelines on State aid for broadband.
 These indications are a first attempt to ensure better harmonization in the field of service mapping at the level of the European Union.
 In addition, relevant provisions on forecasting imply the recognition that investment mapping is an important component for efficient use of public sector resources in line with state aid rules.

-Accession countries as well as non-EU countries should keep these Guidelines as an important reference while embarking in initiatives relating to service mapping.
+The draft Verification Guidelines provide further insight into the methods and practices to verify the information collected in fulfilment of the principal aspect of article 22.
+Accession countries as well as non-EU countries should keep these developments as an important reference while while working on service mapping.